 I didn’t mention the page_view here because I added it to the Enhanced Measurement section.
 And once again, if you want to see the app events, you can check them here.

 That was a very brief introduction to automatically tracked (but non-enhanced-measurement) events.
 And now, let’s move to the main topic.

 What is Enhanced Measurement in Google Analytics 4?

-Now, with Enhanced Measurement, you can have more events without the need to configure Google Tag Manager or editing your website’s code.
-Although, it’s worth noting that some of the EM events might be limited and you will probably need to do tweaks here and there (more about that – later).
+Now, with Enhanced Measurement, you can have more events without configuring Google Tag Manager or editing your website’s code.
+Although, it’s worth noting that some of the EM events might be limited, and you will probably need to do tweaks here and there (more about that – later).

 If you go to Admin > Data Streams > Select the web data stream, the following window will open where you will see a section called Enhanced Measurement.

 What kind of events are tracked by Enhanced Measurement?

 By default, this feature is enabled and will automatically track the following events: